fslurrehman/cb/README.md

 git push upstream gh-pages`

----end---

 ## Adding comments to hugo
-01. Add in the begining of your hugo post: ghcommentid = 1
+01. Add in the begining of your hugo post: `ghcommentid = 1`
 02. Backup existing comments.html and add comments.html to layouts/partials/ inside theme folder.
 It shall contain following lines:
    `{{ if $.Params.ghcommentid}}
 <section id="gh-comments">